capsule-craft/huracan-landing/docs/examples/0-deepbook-query.md

 }
 ```

-## Retrieve pools of a specific type
+## Retrieve all pools for a specific trading-pair

 ```graphql
 query Objects($args: ObjectArgsInput!) {